17 Free things to do in Devon

 Devon has a farm shops where you can meet animals as well as pick up delicious local produce:

-There are plenty of play parks in Devon’s towns.
+There are plenty of play parks in Devon’s towns and some awesome adventure playgrounds.

 Explore Exeter with a Red Coat Guided Tour.
 There are several on offer lasting from 90 minutes to two hours.